Sheet Metal Optimization with FEA | Fixing Enclosure Failure

 The complete study was performed with relative ease using the SimScale cloud-based CAE solution.
 SimScale provided advanced capabilities to perform a complicated and demanding analysis that included highly nonlinear behavior, with large rotations, deformations, and physical contacts.
 Furthermore, we were happy to see that complex nonlinear material behavior including plasticity, hyperelasticity, damping, and creep can also be modeled.

 About SolidTrust Technologies

 SolidTrust Technologies is an engineering company specialized in implementing the latest engineering technologies and products for various industries and research institutes.
-Backed with decades of experience working with engineering and manufacturing companies, SolidTrust has an excellent team of technical engineers and has a strong presence across all markets in India.
+Backed by decades of experience working with engineering and manufacturing companies, SolidTrust has an excellent team of technical engineers and has a strong presence in all markets in India.